Cornell University

 • Has guided the program to two Ivy League regular season (2006, 2017) and one Ivy League Tournament (2016) championships as well as five NCAA Tournament appearances (2000, 2001, 2006, 2016, 2017).

-• Coached 103 All-Ivy, 56 IWLCA All-Region, 19 IWLCA All-America, five Ivy League Players of the Year, three CoSIDA Academic All-America and one national Player of the Year finalist selections.
+• Coached 168 All-Ivy, 56 IWLCA All-Region, and 19 IWLCA All-America selections.
+Five Ivy League Players of the Year, three CoSIDA Academic All-America honorees, and one national Player of the Year finalist.

 • Her 2002 NCAA Tournament semifinal team was the first women’s squad to reach an NCAA Final Four in any sport in school history.